Walk:

 We reach a small non-descript clearing on the right where Curtis Rd diverts 90 degrees left.

-This is where we head off into the forest.
+This is where we head off right into the forest.

 The direction we take is pretty well marked with trees tagged with pink and yellow tape usually within view of each other.
 You'll pretty much make your own path as it's likely to be overgrown.

-Following the pink ribbons it's a matter of making your own way down onto the creek bed.
+Following the pink ribbons it's a matter of making your own way down onto the creek bed, as there wasn't any specific obvious path.

 Head right along the creek bank for a few minutes to reach Staircase Falls.